March 9, 2018

 The 4 main characteristics of a successful CEO

-Forget the stereotype of a successful CEO being male, white and middle-aged: more and more they’re becoming a more diverse bunch.
+Forget the stereotype of a successful CEO being male, white and middle-aged: it’s evolving into a diverse bunch.
 But in 2017 they do share 4 common characteristics which transcend gender, experience or education.

 The old school view of a successful CEO was someone who’s climbed the ladder through a rare combination of extraversion, charisma and confidence.
-Someone who’s rarely put a foot wrong their entire career and stereotypically someone who’s white, male and attended one of the finest business schools.
+Someone who’s rarely put a foot wrong and stereotypically white, male and attended one of the finest business schools.

 Whilst some of these traits certainly still ring true, for the most part, these stereotypes couldn’t be further from the truth – or so says the CEO Genome Project, a 10-year study on the characteristics of CEOs that was recently published in the Harvard Business Review.

-The study found successful CEOs tended to have very little in common with each other when it came to background or life experience.
+The study found successful CEOs tended to have very little in common with each other.
+Especially when it came to background and life experience.

 What they did have in common were these four characteristics: